mister-michael/TandemTrivia/README.md

   * [Contact Me](#contact-me)

 ## Overview
 This is a code challenge offered by [Tandem](https://madeintandem.com/) and I had a lot of fun with it.
 I began the challenge on a Thursday, with a Sunday deadline, and I was very pleased with the results.
-We were given a JSON file with 21 trivia question objects.
+We were given a JSON file with 21 trivia objects.
 Here's one for example.

 ```sh
     {